overjoy1008/Llama3.2-Local-Project/README.md

     <img width="685" alt="스크린샷 2024-11-09 오후 1 23 47" src="https://github.com/user-attachments/assets/4ac3b185-14c9-4930-ac08-c9d330fd1fea">
 - `pip install -r requirements.txt` will let you install all the packages in the requirements.txt
 - `pip freeze > requirements.txt` will update the newly downloaded package to requirements.txt
+- For WINDOWS users, you must use Pytorch CUDA by:
+  1. `pip uninstall torch torchvision torchaudio`
+  2. `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124` (*You may need to have c++ installed in order to install pytorch*)

 ## 4. Using Dotenv for Security
 - Your .gitignore should look like this: